gbehnam/csharp/Notes/NoteSurvival.md

 * Then add effects (Bloom, Vignette, ...)
 * change the layer as well
 * to add color grading effect: edit -> project settings -> player -. color space >> change to linear

+#### 4. Quaternions and Euler Angles:
+* Quaternions have 4 degrees of freedom but angles have three
+* Unity uses the Quaternions angle but converts it to Euler angles to be more readable
+* You should always change the Quaternions angles